centaurus22/game-of-life-dart/README.md

 # game-of-life-dart

 My goal is to create an extended version of Conway's Game of Live in the Dart programming language as a terminal based application.
+In my simulation, the grid is wrapping around.

 Currently the entities are already created.